 For 14 years, World of Warcraft has remained not only active, but relevant.
-It didn't define the massively-multiplayer online role-playing game (MMORPG) genre, but it continues to evolve with the genre.
+It didn't define the massively-multiplayer online role-playing game (MMORPG) genre, but continues to evolve with it.
 World of Warcraft has sold millions of copies, made billions of dollars, and won hundreds of awards.
-With the release of its seventh expansion Battle for Azeroth, WoW still boasts a thriving fanbase.
+With the release of its seventh expansion, Battle for Azeroth, WoW still boasts a thriving fanbase.

 Game development is hard.
 Games fail all the time, sometimes because they're broken and other times because they simply don't find the right audience.
 Launching a successful game is difficult, and keeping a game successful for more than a decade is a combination of craft, passion, and luck.
-It's evident by the litter of defunct competitors to World of Warcraft left in the MMORPG's wake.
+That's clearly evident, due to the litter of defunct competitors World of Warcraft has left in its wake.
 Over these past 14 years, World of Warcraft has benefited from its developers designing around player perception or learning to talk more with the community.

-It didn't just share development time at Blizzard's offices.
-It also shared some staff, like lead designer Rob Pardo, who worked on both projects.
+They didn't just share development time at Blizzard's offices.
+They also shared some staff, like lead designer Rob Pardo, who worked on both projects.

 "There's a time period that happened after Starcraft, where we kind of split the teams down south into two separate teams," explains Pardo.
 "One of them was working on a project that would eventually become Warcraft 3, but it wasn't obvious at the beginning that that was exactly the way it was going to go.
 The other team was working on a totally different project which didn't come to fruition and we decided to stop development on it.
 What was that team to work on next?
 That's where the genesis of World of Warcraft came from."